HanXHX/ansible-mysql/README.md

 Notes
 -----

-* Galera Cluster is experimental
+* Galera Cluster is experimental.
+Feel free to test it and report issues.
-* Due to Vagrant + Docker limitation (private network), replication/galera can't be checked with Travis
-* If you need to test this role with Vagrant, you must install hostmanager plugin: `vagrant plugin install vagrant-hostmanager`

 Requirements
 ------------